-- Staff all staff have a duty to challenge bullying (including HBT bullying and language), report bullying, be vigilant to signs of bullying and play an active role in the school's efforts to prevent bullying. - The Headteacher and Deputy have overall responsibility for ensuring that the antibullying policy is followed by all members of staff and that the school upholds its duty to promote the safety and wellbeing of all young people. - Parents/carers parents and carers also have a responsibility to look out for signs of bullying (e.g. distress, feigning illness, lack of concentration).
+- Staff all staff have a duty to challenge bullying (including HBT bullying and language), report bullying, be vigilant to signs of bullying and play an active role in the school's efforts to prevent bullying. - The head teacher, KS1 and KS2 managers are the anti-bullying leads. - The Headteacher and Deputy have overall responsibility for ensuring that the antibullying policy is followed by all members of staff and that the school upholds its duty to promote the safety and wellbeing of all young people. - Parents/carers parents and carers also have a responsibility to look out for signs of bullying (e.g. distress, feigning illness, lack of concentration).
 Parents and carers should support their child to report the bullying.
 Parents are active partners in the working of this policy and their help is essential to ensure a satisfactory response of any problems which arise. - Pupils pupils should not take part in any kind of bullying and should watch out for signs of bullying among their peers.
 Pupils should never be bystanders to incidents of bullying they should offer support to the victim and encourage them to report it.